ospalh/3d-printing/ProScan Filmhalter/description.md

 ## Post-printing

-This needs a bit of deburring.
-I also sanded mine all over to give it a matte finish.
+This needs quite a bit of deburring, filing and sanding.

 ### Glueing in the magnets